Cyprus Food – what to eat

 More and more plates will arrive piled with octopus, squid, whitebait, tuna or red mullet, which will then be followed up with chicken and souvlaki.
-It get’s better Moussaka, Afelia, pork cooked in wine and coriander, Stiphado which was a rabbit stew cooked for hours with wine vinegar, onions and spices and you will begin to think you won’t be able to eat for another week.
+It gets better Moussaka, Afelia, pork cooked in wine and coriander, Stiphado which was a rabbit stew cooked for hours with wine vinegar, onions and spices and you will begin to think you won’t be able to eat for another week.
 We also had Ofto kleftiko, which were incredibly tender pieces of lamb, which are cooked in a sealed clay pot with salt, pepper and bay.

 A brief rest, a sip of some lovely Cypriot wine or a great local lager Keo, some deep breaths and you are ready to move onto dessert, coffee and liqueurs.

-Usually dessert in Cyprus will be a huge plate of fresh incredibly flavourful fruit, oranges, plantains, figs, grapes, melons or pomegranates whatever r is in season will be on the plate.
+Usually, dessert in Cyprus will be a huge plate of fresh incredibly flavourful fruit, oranges, plantains, figs, grapes, melons or pomegranates whatever r is in season will be on the plate.

 The experience would not be complete without a Cypriot coffee (which is incredibly dark, strong and sweet with no milk or cream) and perhaps a liqueur or sherry.
 Try Filfar, which is an orange flavoured liqueur to accompany.
 If you would like a sherry type of dessert wine give Commandaria a try, this is a sweet, fortified, dessert wine only found in Cyprus.
 It was originally produced by the Knights of St. John at Kolossi in the Middle Ages.
-Another liqueur is Zivania, which has a very strong licorice or aniseed flavour.
+Another liqueur is Zivania, which has very strong liquorice or aniseed flavour.

-There is much to choose from when looking for traditional foods in Cyprus, from freshly grilled seafoods to lovingly stewed and braised pork and rabbit dishes.
-There is also a vast range of British fry-ups for breakfast, McDonalds who even serve a Halloumi Breakfast muffin, Chinese food and every other type of cuisine imaginable.
+There is much to choose from when looking for traditional foods in Cyprus, from freshly grilled seafood to lovingly stewed and braised pork and rabbit dishes.
+There is also a vast range of British fry-ups for breakfast, McDonald’s who even serve a Halloumi Breakfast muffin, Chinese food and every other type of cuisine imaginable.
 But stick to the freshest and best of Cypriot foods your body will thank you for it and you probably won’t gain a ton of weight – if you can stay away from those glorious sticky honey desserts.

 What is your favourite Cypriot food?
 Have you tried Meze in Cyprus?